 In 2017, she created her own travel company, CPG Trips, and led a vegan tour of Thailand.
-In December 2018, you can join Colleen for a magical vegan Christmas in France and Germany, and in June 2019 Colleen will be leading a group on an expedition to Rwanda to meet the gorillas!
+In December of 2018, she led a magical vegan Christmas trip to France and Germany, and in June 2019, Colleen led an expedition to Rwanda to meet the gorillas!

 If you've checked the the CPG Trips itineraries mentioned above, the World Vegan Travel itineraries will look very familiar.
 That's because World Vegan Travel is the company that Colleen Patrick-Goudreau is working with to create her CPG Trips.
 World Vegan Travel is looking to collaborate with other vegan celebrities and influencers, though, so keep an eye out for more tours from them!

 Their focus is on luxury vegan travel that is high end and high value.
 Traveling as a vegan no longer means missing out.
 From trying local cuisine to activities that don't involve animal abuse, they've got you covered.